Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

         }

         //Use average bounds size and average scale to guess the maximum number of objects that can be placed without having them overlap.
         //This is a heuristic to help us start the placement process.
-The actual number of items placed will usually be usually much smaller. m_SelectionPoolSizePerFrame = (int)(placementArea.x * placementArea.y / (averageBoundsSize * averageScale));
+The actual number of items placed will usually be much smaller. m_SelectionPoolSizePerFrame = (int)(placementArea.x * placementArea.y / (averageBoundsSize * averageScale));
     }